Distribution Software Overview: Entering a New Era

 Several converging trends make distribution software a mission-critical investment:

-Margins are shrinking.
+- Margins are shrinking.
 Rising fuel, labor, and compliance costs leave little room for error.
 AI helps by optimizing inventory and logistics.
 McKinsey notes that AI-enabled planning lowers procurement spend and logistics costs.
 In addition, DataRobot cites McKinsey research showing logistics costs improve by 15% and service levels by 65%.
+Plus, beverage distributor software helps manage kegs, returns, and shelf-life tracking while keeping route deliveries and inventory aligned.

 These five forces are not buzzwords.
 Instead, they are a product blueprint.
 They are also the foundation of SimplyDepo: a cloud-native, mobile-first platform with real-time inventory and order visibility, AI-assisted routing and dispatch, self-service ordering and ePOD, built-in analytics, and open APIs that connect to your ERP or CRM.
 In practice, that means accurate ETAs, fewer stockouts, faster cycles, and lower delivered costs without a rip and replace.